Slow Cooker Beef Ragu

 This post may contain affiliate links.

-Simply toss everything in a Crock Pot, then let it do the work for you.
+Flavorful Italian comfort food that only takes 15 minutes to prep?
+Count me in!
+This popular Slow Cooker Beef Ragu recipe is easy to make and so scrumptious!
+Toss everything in a Crock Pot, then let it do the work for you.
 Serve the ragu over creamy cheesy polenta or pappardelle pasta for a delicious dinner!

 This Beef Ragu recipe has been pinned over 44,000 times and was featured at #3 on Huffington Post’s list of “The Best Recipes That Came From Food Bloggers in 2014“.
 Needless to say, it’s popular for a reason!

 This recipe has been a hit since it first appeared on the blog in 2014.
-While the original recipe remains the same, I’ve updated this post to include answers to frequently asked questions, new serving options and easy additions that can be made to the recipe.
+While the original recipe remains the same, I’ve updated this post to include answers to frequently asked questions, new serving options, and easy additions that can be made to the recipe.

 - Add sliced onion, minced garlic cloves and fresh chopped rosemary to the bottom of a slow cooker.

 - In a medium bowl, stir beef broth, red wine and tomato paste together.
 Pour the mixture over the beef in the slow cooker.
+Add diced tomatoes to the Crock Pot.

-- Cook on high for 5-6 hours or on low for 10-12 hours.
+- Cook on high for 5-6 hours, or on low for 10-12 hours.

 - After the cooking time is complete, use two forks or meat claws to shred the beef apart in the slow cooker.